-Pond Peak is a prominent summit in the Pah Rah Range, a mountain range that stretches north from Sparks, Nevada to Pyramid Lake.
-Although not the highest peak in the range, Pond Peak has a prominence of approximately 900’, and is a prominent feature heading east on I-80 from Sparks towards Fernley.
-The mountain can be seen from Reno, and can be easily accessed from the east, with a slightly longer approach from the west side.
+Pond Peak is a prominent summit in the Pah Rah Range, a mountain range that stretches from Sparks, Nevada north to Pyramid Lake.
+Although not the highest peak in the range, Pond Peak has a prominence of approximately 900’, and is a prominent feature if heading west back to Reno on I-80 towards Fernley.
+The mountain can be seen from parts of Reno, and can be easily accessed from the east, with a longer approach from the west side.

 Pond Peak is named for a large pond just north of the summit.
-The mountain is hiked on occasion, but it is often ignored by residents of Northern Nevada who prefer hiking, or skiing, in the nearby Sierra Nevada.
+The mountain is hiked on occasion, but it is often ignored by residents of Northern Nevada who prefer hiking, or skiing, in the nearby Sierra Nevada Range.

-The views are from the summit are excellent, with the Sierra Nevada to the west and many various mountain ranges in Nevada in view in all other directions.
+The views from the summit are excellent, with the Sierra Nevada Range to the west and many desert mountain ranges in Nevada in view in all other directions.
 Pyramid Lake is not visible from the summit.

-Pond Peak can be hiked all year round, but access is more difficult in wintertime.
+Pond Peak can technically be hiked all year round, but access is more difficult in wintertime.
 Snow is usually on the mountain between December and February and the access road gets quite muddy from the east, and can be muddy from the west as well.
 The best time to hike is probably during the fall from October through early December.
-Springtime is also a good time to hike, just don’t hike after a rain or snowstorm because the roads will be muddy.
-Rattlesnakes are present on the rocky areas during warm weather months and the heat during summer can be unbearable.
+Springtime is also a good time to hike, just don’t hike after a rain or snowstorm due to the muddy roads.
+Rattlesnakes may be present on the rocky areas during warm weather months and the heat during summer can be unbearable.

 Pond Peak seen from the Peak 5987 above Hidden Valley east of Reno